tuankhoin/toilet-pandemia/README.md

 ## Graphics and Camera

 ### Graphics Pipeline
-The game's Pipeline uses Unity render pipeline, with the following standards applied across all shaders:
+The game's Pipeline uses Unity render pipeline, with the following standards applied across all shaders on chronological order:
-* Triangle Vertex
+* Input assembly: uses Triangle List to retrieve vertices
-* Cull turned on
+* Uses vertex shader to operate transformation of vertices

 ```C#
   // Common implementation of the vertex shader across game objects